dhopp1/llarga/README.md

 - **Delete a corpus**: Enter the name of a corpus you want to delete, then hit the `Delete corpus` button to remove it.

 ### LLM parameters
+- **Search the web with your query?**: check if you would like to search the web with your query for additional context information before sending it to the LLM.
+- **Cite sources?**: check if you would like to return in-text references to document metadata and page numbers.
+Performance depends on the power of the LLM.
 - **Select LLM**: choose which LLM you would like to use.
 Those ending in `(private)` are local LLMs.
 That means that any query you send does not leave the server where the application is running, so is safe for use for sensitive or confidential documents.
 Those ending in `(cloud)` are generally much more powerful and performant models, but your query will be sent to their servers for processing.
 - **Paste API key here**: if you choose a cloud model that requires an API key and your administrator hasn't provided a default one, you will be notified that you need to paste your own API key in this field in order to be able to use the LLM.
 The pasted API key is not stored or saved anywhere, even on the server where the application is running.
 - **Model style**: this dropdown determines the level of creativity/freedom given to the model. `Most precise` is the least creative and will stick closest to your prompts and the documents. `Most creative` is the most creative/unpredictable, useful for ideation, etc.